michaelmaxi/Databricks-Spark/README.md

 Veracity

 It started with Data Warehouse's including structured data and proprietry systems.
 Then came along the Data Lake which allowed for unstructured data and open systems.
-Now the **Lakehouse** is emerging as a best of both worlds combing the 2.
+Now the **Lakehouse** is emerging as a best of both worlds joining the 2.

 **Concepts**
 SQL Optimization Plan - Databricks has an SQL Execution plan so you can view and optimize query's.